idi8-t-here/commitron/README.md

 ->explicitly made with the purpose of aiding myself in finding a job, where I'm from they like to look at your github like that means anything

-->Anyways if you'd like to contribute to this mad crusade of a git commit bot but over-engineered, feel free to fork and get back to me.
+->Anyways if you'd like to contribute to this mad crusade of a git commit bot but over-engineered, feel free to fork.